 If you fancy having miniature people hanging from your earlobes, then this design is one for you.
 The cute little umbrella girls will set you back €26.15.
 Find the design on Shapeways.

 Nervous System said of this design: “Inspired by the complex forms of radiolarians, where intricate pattern is integral to structure, these shapes derive from a simulation of spring meshes.”
-This piece costs $320, but is pretty impressive.
+This piece of 3D printed jewelry costs $320, but is pretty impressive.

 Check it out at Nervous System’s Shop.